 One of the benefits of creating opportunities is the ability to have things like custom fields that are specific to opportunities.
-This is really valuable if you want to be able to capture specific metadata for any kind of transaction or whatever thing you are tracking with the opportunities.
+This is valuable if you want to capture specific metadata for any kind of transaction or whatever thing you are tracking with the opportunities.

-So being able to use those custom fields and then use the sales automation as well is just safer.
+Therefore, being able to use those custom fields and then use the sales automation is just safer.

 Understand the flow

-Understanding how opportunities are actually going is equally important.
+Understanding how opportunities are going is equally important.

-Then when this happens, that’s a sign that it’s time to move this opportunity.
-Using sales automation, you can let your sales marketing team know that a stage transition has occurred and then set them up for whatever snacks in the process.
+Then when this happens, you know it’s time to move the opportunity.
+Using sales automation, you can let your sales and marketing team know that a stage transition has occurred.
+You can then set them up for whatever sales are in the process.